-After considering our Chief Executive Officer's recommendations (other than with respect to his own compensation) and consistent with past practices, our Compensation Committee decided that the salary for the NEOs would remain unchanged in 2019.
+After considering Mr. Edwards' recommendations (other than with respect to his own compensation) and consistent with past practices, our Compensation Committee decided that the salary for the NEOs would remain unchanged in 2020, other than Mr. Kurk's, which was increased to keep his base salary competitive with comparable positions.